Eliphaz: Third Discourse

 39:26 Doth the hawk fly by thy wisdom, and stretch her wings toward the south?
 39:27 Doth the eagle mount up at thy command, and make her nest on high?
 39:28 She dwelleth and abideth on the rock, upon the crag of the rock, and the strong place.
 39:29 From thence she seeketh the prey, and her eyes behold afar off.
 39:30 Her young ones also suck up blood: and where the slain are, there is she.

-God now gets personal with Job and asks: what is man to justify himself before God, to teach or correct God?
+God now gets personal with Job and asks: what is man to justify himself before God?

 Job 40:1 Moreover the LORD answered Job, and said, 40:2 Shall he that contendeth with the Almighty instruct him? he that reproveth God, let him answer it.